thediveo/gons/README.md

 # gons

-`gons` ("go [*into*] namespaces") is a Go package that selectively switches your Go application to other already existing Linux namespaces.
+`gons` ("go [*into*] namespaces") is a small Go package that selectively switches your Go application into other already existing Linux namespaces.
 This must happen before the Go runtime spins up, blocking certain namespace changes, such as changing into a different mount namespace.

 - `gons` switches the Go application *itself* it is linked to into a set of already existing namespaces.